Cacti/documentation/Debugging.md

 At this step, it is wise to check `step` and `heartbeat` of the RRD file as well.
 For standard 300 seconds polling intervals (step=300), it is wise to set `minimal_heartbeat` to 600 seconds.
-If a single update is missing and the next one occurs in less than 600 seconds from the last one, RRDTool will interpolate the missing update.
+If a single update is missing and the next one occurs in less than 600 seconds from the last one, RRDtool will interpolate the missing update.
 Thus, gaps are "filled" automatically by interpolation.
 Be aware of the fact, that this is no "real" data!
 Again, this must be done in the Data Template itself and by using `rrdtool tune` for all existing RRD files of